OUIsolutions/BearHttpsClient/docs/tutorials/creating_a_visual_fetcher_site.md

 **Solution: Disable web security for testing**

-**⚠️ IMPORTANT:** Only do this for development/testing, never for regular browsing!
+**IMPORTANT:** Only do this for development/testing, never for regular browsing!

 **For Chrome/Chromium:**
 ```bash